 I am honoured to have given charity concerts in aid of:

 In 2014 I was made an official arts partner for the International Charter for Compassion.

 “Thank you so much for coming in.
 It’s lovely for the children to meet someone who’s so interested in music and is happy to explore the way it makes them feel.
 I could tell from the children’s responses they were really thinking carefully about the questions you were asking and the effect the pieces had on them.
-Thanks once again!” — Jonathan Hart, primary school music teacher + pianist
+Thanks once again!” — Jonathan Hart, primary school music teacher and pianist

 “Thank you so much for giving up your time to come into school today.
 The children were very enthusiastic and there was a lot of talk, after you left, about wanting to play an instrument so it looks as though you have truly inspired them with your wonderful playing.You certainly inspired me: will be practising hard this evening!!
-With very many thanks again.” — Alison Day, primary school teacher + flautist
+With very many thanks again.” — Alison Day, primary school teacher and flautist